 Howard Beach Park is a 3.93-acre public park and beachfront in Chicago's Rogers Park neighborhood, open to the public daily between 6:00am and 11:00pm.
 The park was developed in the early 20th century as a response to apartment-dweller population growth in the city's Far North Side, named in honor of prominent 20th-century Chicago banker Howard Ure, a descendant of one of the city's famed early pioneer families.
 Since 1959, the park has been overseen by the Chicago Park District, though the beach has been operated as a municipal beach since at least 1921.
 Today, visitors can swim at the beach when lifeguards are on duty between Memorial Day and Labor Day or relax within the park's green spaces, which are home to a children's playground and ample public seating.
 Limited street parking is available nearby, with public access provided via the city's CTA buses and Red Line rapid transit system.
 Next read: Romantic Weekend Getaways in Illinois

 Illinois Beach State Park Resort preserves the beautiful Lake Michigan dunes region, which has long been recognized as one of Illinois' most unique geological features.
 Though preservation efforts in the area date back to the 1880s, the first parcels of land were acquired for the state park in 1948, with additional sections added through the early 1980s.
 Today, the park is a haven for hikers and bikers, with more than seven miles of trails offered throughout the park, including trails available for use by cross-country skiers.
 During the summer months, the park's sandy shores serve as a popular swimming beach area, with fishing permitted at areas within the park's north and south units, including an ADA-accessible pier offered at Sand Pond.
-Other amenities include a full-service marina, 241 overnight campsites, and the Illinois Beach Resort and Conference Center, which is home to 96 rooms and suites, an Olympic-sized swimming pool, and a restaurant and cocktail lounge.
+Other amenities include a full-service marina, 241 overnight campsites, which is home to 96 rooms and suites, an Olympic-sized swimming pool, and a restaurant and cocktail lounge.
 More ideas: Weekend Getaways from Chicago

 Lake Bluff Sunrise Beach is a charming public beach and park in Lake Bluff, offering two swimming beaches open to the public during the summer months, with lifeguards staffed on duty during peak times.
 The park's northernmost beach also offers opportunities for visitors to swim with their dogs, with dog swimming tags available at the city's nearby recreation center, while a boating beach offers kayak and paddleboard rentals, storage areas for watercraft, and sailing lessons offered by the Lake Bluff Yacht Club for visitors ages 18 and older.
 Complimentary beach chairs and beach games are available for visitor use, along with day-use picnic shelters, a volleyball court, and a children's playground area.